onc-healthit/lantern-back-end/capabilityreceiver/README.md

 ### CHPL Mapper

-Maps endpoints to CHPL vendors and products and stores the mapping in the database.
+Maps endpoints to CHPL vendors and stores the mapping in the database.
+Eventually will map endpoints to CHPL products as well as additional information becomes available.

 ## Building and Running